Skip to main content

 Independent combinators

-When the independentCombinators option is true, parse* functions will output a query with combinator identifiers between sibling rules/groups instead of the group level.
+When independentCombinators is true, parse* functions output queries with combinator identifiers between sibling rules/groups instead of at the group level.

 parseSQL(`SELECT * FROM t WHERE firstName = 'Steve' AND lastName = 'Vai'`, {